 Summary Of Differences

-- Labs can adapt well to a lively and loud household
+- Labs are more boisterous and can adapt well to a lively household.

 Final Thoughts On Labrador Retriever vs Golden Retriever